wallarm/product-documentation/docs/latest/user-guides/settings/integrations/logstash.md

 * [Wallarm → Logstash → Datadog](webhook-examples/fluentd-logstash-datadog.md)

     Wallarm also supports the [native integration with Datadog via Datadog API](datadog.md).
 The native integration does not require the intermediate data collector to be used.

+## Disabling and deleting an integration

+--8<-- "../include/integrations/integrations-disable-delete.md"